Ride wit U

 "Ride wit U" is a song by American singer Joe from his fifth studio album, And Then...
 (2003).
 The track was produced by Frankie "Vegas" Romano and co-produced by production duo Carvin & Ivan.
 The song features guest vocals by rap group G-Unit.

-Released as the album's second single in the United States and first international single along with "More & More", "Ride wit U" reached number 12 on the UK Singles Chart, number 22 on the Billboard Hot R&B/Hip-Hop Songs chart, and number 32 on the Australian Singles Chart, becoming Joe's highest-charting single release since 2000's "Stutter".
+Released as the album's second single in the United States and first international single along with "More & More", "Ride wit U" reached number 12 on the UK Singles Chart, number 22 on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart, and number 32 on the Australian Singles Chart, becoming Joe's highest-charting single release since 2000's "Stutter".